Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Robustness to Model Approximation

 \subsection{Continuity of Optimal Value Functions in Models}

 We begin by establishing the continuity of the optimal value functions with respect to the model components, including the cost function and the transition kernel.
-These results serve as key intermediate steps in our robustness analysis in Subsection~\ref{subsec:robust_performance_lass}.
-The analysis is conducted separately for the discounted cost criterion in Subsection~\ref{discountedcontinuitysection} and the average cost criterion in Subsection~\ref{averagecontinuitysection}.
+These results serve as key intermediate steps in our robustness analysis in Subsection \ref{subsec:robust_performance_lass}.
+The analysis is conducted separately for the discounted-cost criterion in Subsection \ref{discountedcontinuitysection} and the average-cost criterion in Subsection \ref{averagecontinuitysection}.
 Related continuity results can be found in \cite{kara2022robustness, kara2020robustness}.